JGarza189/neuroblastoma-2025/User-Guide/README.md

 ## Required Software

-Before getting started, ensure that a Jupyter Notebook interface is acccesible on your system:
+Before getting started, ensure that Jupyter Notebook's interface is accessible on your system:

 #### Software

-- **Python 3.9 or higher**
 - **Jupyter Notebook**
-- **Git** – for cloning the repository and using the command line
+- **Git** – for cloning the repository at the command line

 #### Python Libraries

 This project relies on the following Python libraries:

-- `numpy` – numerical operations and arrays
 - `scipy` – solving ordinary differential equations
-- `pandas` – data manipulation and organization

 ## Directory & Dependency Set-up

 ### 1. Clone the Repository

+To clone the repository using a **graphical interface**, navigate to the repository’s homepage on GitHub.
+Click the green **"Code"** dropdown button, then select **"Download ZIP"** to download the project as a compressed file.
+Once downloaded, extract the contents to your desired directory location.

-Either clone the repository directly from GitHub using the web interface, or use the following BASH command to clone it into your desired local directory:
+To clone the repository using the **command-line interface (shell)**, run the following command in your terminal from your target directory:

 ```bash
 git clone https://github.com/JGarza189/neuroblastoma-25.git